Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 How can we forget the infamous worldwide favorite festival of Christmas that the Greeks absolutely adore?
 Being among the most popular festivals in Greece and worldwide, Christmas deserves a big mention.

-It is that special festival at the end of the year that brings every family together to celebrate this quiet and happy time of Christmas.
-You’ll see young locals singing Christmas carols on Christmas eve, whether it is on buses, trains, or knocking on people’s doors.
+That special festival at the end of the year brings every family together to celebrate this quiet and happy time of Christmas.
+You’ll see young locals singing Christmas carols on Christmas Eve, whether it is on buses or trains or knocking on people’s doors.

-The beautiful melody on the nights of Christmas eve fills up the air and Greeks celebrate this day by decorating the Christmas trees, their houses with lights, and family feasting.
+The beautiful melody on Christmas Eve fills the air, and Greeks celebrate this day by decorating the Christmas trees, lighting their houses, and feasting with their families.

 In the Greek tradition, the older Greeks used to adorn wooden boats with lights and other furnishings.
-However, as Christmas went through evolution internationally, decorating Christmas trees became a tradition.
+However, decorating Christmas trees became a tradition as Christmas went through international evolution.

 Among the Greek holidays in the Greek calendar, Christmas could be that one holiday that children love and adore.
 It has become a storytelling culture of how children receive gifts on Christmas day.

-Their family prepares a great warm feast day, which includes delicious sugar-coated butter cookies for children, and other sweet desserts with also savory items to complete the day.
+Their family prepares a great warm feast day, which includes delicious sugar-coated butter cookies for children and other sweet desserts with savory items to complete the day.

-A marvelous important festival after the Greek Easter Sunday, that steal the hearts of children, especially in Northern Greece.
+It is a marvelous, important festival after the Greek Easter Sunday that steals the hearts of children, especially in Northern Greece.

 1.5 The Carnival Season